 University Social Events with Alcohol

-- The Assistant to the Vice President for Student Affairs or designee must approve events involving alcohol where students are present and provisions for security must be coordinated with the Manager of Student Life Programs or other university staff member who serves as the primary contact for the event (e.g. Assistant Director of Student Engagement).
+- The Manager of Student Life Programs or designee must approve events involving alcohol where students are present and provisions for security must be coordinated with the Manager of Student Life Programs or other university staff member who serves as the primary contact for the event (e.g. Assistant Director of Student Engagement).